-Lisa Kosglow is the co-author of Kidding Around the Gorge-The Hood River Area’s Ultimate Guide to Family Fun, and co-author of Let the Kid Guide.
+Lisa Kosglow is the co-author of Kidding Around the Gorge-The Hood River Area’s Ultimate Guide to Family Fun, and co-author of Let the Kid Guide: Putting Nature Back Into Our Lives.
 She’s a two-time Olympian and avid outdoors person.
 Lisa specializes in fostering a sense of wonder in children and nature based connection.
 For 20 years she has instructed children and adults both across the US and internationally.
 As a Leave No Trace instructor, Lisa is passionate about land stewardship, giving back, and having fun.
 She is also trained as a NOLS Wilderness First Responder to help manage risks while kids play in the woods.
 When she isn’t out on her bike, snowboarding or surfing you can find her exploring the Columbia Gorge with her daughter or working in her organic vegetable garden in Hood River.

 Kaye Jones-Hyde and her husband Adam own Broadfork Farm, a diverse organic homestead in the Trout Lake Valley.
 Kaye has her MSc in Holistic Science from Schumacher College in the UK.
 Kaye is an instructor, curriculum contributor and advisor at Cascade Mountain School, where Broadfork Farm has been a longtime partner.
 She has worked extensively in place based, experiential education in the Trout Lake Valley, Westwind and down the west coast.
 Her passion is to connect people with the land, developing the skills of stewardship and living in place.
 Her most treasured work is exploring Mt Adams country and tending the farm with her three young children, Rye, Fisher and Archer.
 Kaye guides our Farm and Forest Camps for our youngest campers.